 Stay safe online

-As an investment business, we are constantly finding fraudulent schemes on social media and email from people pretending to represent Standard Life (or other businesses in our group).
-We have robust processes and measures in place to manage activities like this and do everything we can to protect our customers and clients.
+As an investment business, we are constantly finding fraudulent schemes on social media and email from people pretending to represent Standard Life Aberdeen (or other businesses in our group).
+We have robust processes and measures in place to manage activities like this and do everything we can to protect our customers, shareholders and clients.

 If you get a social or email message and you're unsure if it is from us, you can send it to our mailbox and we'll look into it for you.
-If you have any concerns you can email us or call on 0345 113 0045 or +44 203 367 8224.
+If you have any concerns about your Standard Life Aberdeen plc shares, you can contact our share registrar, Link, by sending an email to firstname.lastname@example.org or by calling 0345 113 0045 or +44 203 367 8224.
 Calls may be recorded and/or monitored to protect both you and us and help with our training.
 Call charges will vary.

 Identity fraud and security